Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Main results

+Algorithm~\ref{alg:general_k} presents SPOT.
+Corollary~\ref{cor:unique_root} makes the population crossing point well defined; the finite-sample bisection instead acts on the empirical target $\hat{F}_\gamma$, a non-increasing step function by the pathwise monotonicity of Theorem~\ref{thm:general_k_monotonicity}, whose crossing is bracketed and bisected directly (\S\ref{sec:mc_error}).

+Each coordinate update initialises a local bracket at $[0,U_{\max}]$, advances and doubles its upper endpoint until $\hat{F}_\gamma \le \alpha$, and bisects to bracket width $\delta$ on the fixed configuration-$\gamma$ batch $\{\vec{u}^{(n)}\}_{n=1}^N$, reused across all sweeps (common random numbers); the full subroutine is given in Supplementary Section~\ref{sec:supp_impl}.
 Because Theorem~\ref{thm:general_k_monotonicity} applies pathwise to every $\vec{u}^{(n)}$, the use of common random numbers ensures that $\hat{F}_\gamma(\mu_\gamma)$ is non-increasing in $\mu_\gamma$ for any fixed batch, so the bisection is well-defined even with finite Monte Carlo samples.
+Because each configuration's batch is fixed for the entire run, each $\hat{F}_\gamma$ is a single empirical function and the outer recursion is deterministic given the batches; this is the setting analysed in \S\ref{sec:mc_error} and the Supplementary Material.

 \textit{Convergence analysis.}